The tests that I had begrudgingly endured throughout the trail were beginning to pay dividends.

 The view from the top of New Campbell Hill was not as I’d imagined.
 Due to years of logging, plus a devastating fire in 2013, the floor of the Bundaleer Forest Reserve looked ragged.
 Stunted tree stumps and burnt branches lined my spiralling path down to Curnows Hut.

 Bundaleer Forest was the first plantation forest in South Australia, and the “birthplace of forestry in Australia”.
 The plantation’s timber was used to build Spencer Gulf jetties and Broken Hill’s mines.

-As a long-distance hiker, there are few better things than staying in sheltered accommodation two nights in a row; a home-delivered feast is one of them.
+As a long-distance hiker, there are few better things than staying in sheltered accommodation two nights in a row—a home-delivered feast is one of them.
 My Trail Angel Michele, and her daughter Laura, arrived later in the evening with enough food to last me for a week.
-She delivered, not only a mountain of cheese and bacon toasties, but also a block of dairy milk chocolate, a bunch of fresh oranges, a bottle of coke, a chocolate milk and a handful of other nibbles.
-I had to reluctantly turn away some of her hospitality – I didn’t have space in my stomach or my rucksack, but I was infinitely grateful for her generosity.
+She delivered, not only a mountain of cheese and bacon toasties, but also a block of dairy milk chocolate, a bunch of fresh oranges, a bottle of coke, chocolate milk and a handful of other nibbles.
+I had to reluctantly turn away some of her hospitality—I didn’t have space in my stomach or my rucksack—but I was infinitely grateful for her generosity.

 When I finally collapsed into my sleeping bag, my belly was full of treats, my heart was full of appreciation and my head was full of pride for overcoming another challenge on the trail.
-But I was spent.
-Thankfully, Day 25 appeared short, sweet and super cruisy.
+But I was pooped.
+Thankfully, Day 25 appeared to be short, sweet and super cruisy.